ictlab-org/ictlab-org.github.io/index.md

 We host regular meetings and workshops.
 Check our schedule for upcoming events.

 ### Projects
 We work on various open-source projects.
-You can find more about our projects on our [products page](products.md).
+You can find more about our projects on our [projects page](projects.md).

 ### Get Involved
 Whether you're a student, a professional, or just an enthusiast, there are many ways to get involved with ICT Lab.
 You can attend our meetings, contribute to our projects, or become a mentor.